English Online Dictionary. What means depend? What does depend mean?

 depend (third-person singular simple present depends, present participle depending, simple past and past participle depended)

-1. (intransitive, followed by on or upon, formerly also by of) To be contingent or conditioned; to have something as a necessary condition; to hinge on.
+- (intransitive, followed by on or upon, formerly also by of like independent does) To be contingent or conditioned; to have something as a necessary condition; to hinge on.

-3. (now literary) To hang down; to be sustained by being fastened or attached to something above.
+- (now literary, heraldry) To hang down; to be sustained by being fastened or attached to something above, especially in heraldry, where a badge, decoration, or element is suspended from another part of an achievement of arms.

 Derived terms